kaitai-io/kaitai_struct/README.md

-The easiest way to check out the whole Kaitai Struct project is to download the main project repository that already imports all other parts as sub-modules.
+The easiest way to check out the whole Kaitai Struct project is to download the main project repository that already imports all other parts as submodules.
 Use:

     git clone --recursive https://github.com/kaitai-io/kaitai_struct.git

 Note the `--recursive` option.

-Alternatively, one can check out individual sub-projects that consitute Kaitai Struct suite.
+Alternatively, one can check out individual subprojects that consitute Kaitai Struct suite.
 They are:

 * [kaitai_struct_compiler](https://github.com/kaitai-io/kaitai_struct_compiler) — compiler that translates `.ksy` into a parser source code written in a target programming language